-Opening on 20 September 2021, the Northern Line Extension (NLE) from Kennington will provide the fast, high capacity transport link needed to support the increase in the number of residents and businesses based in the Battersea and Nine Elms area.
+The Northern line extension opened on 20 September 2021, providing the fast, high capacity transport link needed to support the increase in the number of residents and businesses based in the Battersea and Nine Elms area.

 Funding from developer levies

 The Government confirmed a £1bn loan guarantee to fund the scheme and Transport for London (TfL)’s formal planning application under the Transport and Works Act was approved by the Secretary of State for Transport in November 2014.
 TfL appointed the joint venture Ferrovial Agroman Laing O’Rourke (FLO) to design and build the NLE, and construction started in early 2015.
 The loan will be repaid through a levy on the area’s development sites and through future growth in business rates revenue.

 - 2014: Secretary of State granted Transport and Works Act Order (November)